 \subsection{Model derivation}

 Before we go to the model derivation let us fix several necessary assumptions.

 \begin{itemize}

-\item[(a)] There exists an independent polling agency accepted by all parties which can provide us with correct (up to a statistical error) the popularity of a party at any time.
+\item[(a)] There exists an independent polling agency accepted by all parties which can provide us with the correct (up to a statistical error) popularity of a party at any time.

 \item[(b] Parties have statistically stable support from the moment $t=0$ until the moment of elections in the sense that they will not lose or gain support if no actions are undertaken.
-This is equivalent to the guaranteed interest rate assumption in financing stating that we can always save or loan the money at the guaranteed interest rate.
+This is equivalent to the guaranteed (risk free) interest rate assumption in financing stating that we can always save or loan the money at the guaranteed interest rate.
 Here, we assume that the support (i.e. the "interest rate") is zero i.e. that we can count on no inflation or deflation of the support.

 \item[(c)] We operate under the premise of a "fair political market," wherein no party can enhance its support without assuming risk.
 This means that we exclude scenarios akin to financial arbitrage, where risk-free gains can be obtained.